-- Aviary (Northeast, Asian Fusion, $$$) – Jacob loved the Japanese eggplant, and my favorite thing on the menu was the silken tofu pictured above.
+- Aviary (Asian Fusion, $$$) – Jacob loved the Japanese eggplant and I loved the silken tofu pictured above.

-- Beast (Northeast, French, $$$$) – I’ve heard so many people rave about Beast.
-The food wasn’t bad, but definitely overhyped, and it wasn’t our favorite experience.
+- Beast (French, $$$$) – I’ve heard so many people rave about Beast, but we thought it was overhyped.

 - Davenport (Seafood, $$$)

-- Han Oak (Northeast, Korean Inspired, $$$) – James Beard best new restaurant nominee in 2017.
+- Han Oak (Korean Inspired, $$$) – James Beard’s best new restaurant nominee in 2017.
 Go on dumpling night if you don’t want to do the full tasting menu.
-My fave dish was the bibim gooksoo that reminded me a lot of jjolmyun.
+My fave was the bibim gooksoo that reminded me of jjolmyun.